Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Verbal Uncertainty Feature (VUF)

-In addition, as shown in Figure~\ref{fig:ood_causal_lu}, VUFs exacted from TriviaQA can control the VU level of other datsets: NQ-Open and PopQA.
-Adding or removing TriviaQA VUFs increases or decreases the VU of model outputs for these datasets.
+\paragraph{VUFs are Consistent Across Different Datasets} To investigate the generalization of VUF across datasets, we use VUFs extracted from TriviaQA to control the VU level of other datasets: NQ-Open and PopQA.
+As shown in Figure~\ref{fig:ood_causal_lu}, adding or removing TriviaQA VUFs increases or decreases the VU of model outputs for these datasets.
 These two findings indicate that VUFs are consistent across different datasets, suggesting that a universal VUF can be derived and utilized in our experiments further in the paper.
 Similar results using other VU scores are provided in Appendix~\ref{app:lu_data_sim}.

+Therefore, once we identify the appropriate layers for each model, these selections remain consistent across different datasets, eliminating the need to repeat the selection process for other datasets.